Hyperbolicity analysis of the linearised 3+1 formulation in the Teleparallel Equivalent of General Relativity: Hyperbolicity of TEGR dynamical equations

-Similar to the one-dimensional case, the system is clearly not hyperbolic as both $\lambda_2$ and $\lambda_3$ are purely imaginary.\\ The symbol-equivalent property that eliminates the ambiguity in choosing the spatial derivatives is only present when constraints are not added to the system \cite{Gundlach_2006, doi:10.1137/1.9780898719130}.
+Similar to the one-dimensional case, the system is clearly not hyperbolic as both $\lambda_2$ and $\lambda_3$ are purely imaginary.\\ The symbol-equivalent property that eliminates the ambiguity in choosing the order of taking spatial derivatives is only present when constraints are not applied to the system \cite{Gundlach:2006tw, Hormander1985AnalysisIII, KreissLorenz2004}.
 This is well known in the case of ADM, BSSN, and CCZ4 formalisms in GR \cite{Baumgarte:1998te, Shibata:1995we, Dumbser:2017okk}.
-In the case of additional constraints, the hyperbolicity property depends on which representation we work with.
-However, for our case, since there are infinitely many representations, it is impossible to scan all of the parameter space and pinpoint which representation under which constraint would lead to a hyperbolic or strongly hyperbolic system. \\
+In the case of additional constraints, the hyperbolicity property depends on the exact representation.
+In this system, the space of representations is so vast that it is very difficult to scan the entire space to pinpoint the set of representations and constraints that would lead to a hyperbolic or strongly hyperbolic system.
+Such a search is beyond the scope of this work and we will leave this for future studies.\\